-Results-Oriented Management and Accountability (ROMA) System: ROMA is a system, which provides a framework for focusing on results for local agencies funded by the Community Services Block Grant Program.
+Results-Oriented Management and Accountability (ROMA) System-ROMA is a system which provides a framework for focusing on results for local agencies funded by the CSBG Program.
 It involves setting goals and strategies and developing plans and techniques that focus on a result-oriented performance based model for management.

-State means all of the 50 States and the District of Columbia.
-Except where specifically noted, for purposes of this program announcement, it also includes specified Territories.
+State-means all of the 50 States and the District of Columbia.
+Except where specifically noted, for purposes of this program announcement, it also includes Territories as defined below.